rodionovsasha/jfixtures/README.md

 ## Usage
 Once you included a dependency into your project, you're ready to use JFixtures.
-Generally speaking, JFixtures is just a text process - it expect to receive a folder with fixtures as an input and it writes a SQL file as the output.
+Generally speaking, JFixtures is just a text processor - it expects to receive a folder with fixtures as an input and it writes a SQL file as the output:

-See how it works:
 ```java
 import com.github.vkorobkov.jfixtures.JFixtures;

 JFixtures.postgres("/path/to/fixtures").toFile("test-data.sql");
 ```

-So this code will scan for YML fixtures in `/path/to/fixtures` folder and will write the output into `test-data.sql` file.
+So this code scans for fixtures(YML files) in `/path/to/fixtures` folder and will write the output into `test-data.sql` file.
 If output file had presented before you launched the processing, it will be _recreated_.

-It is also possible to get SQL instructions as a string rather than as a file, for example, if you want to execute the sql against already opened SQL connection in your custom code:
+It is also possible to get output SQL instructions as a string rather than as a file, for example, if you want to execute the sql against already opened SQL connection in your custom code or in your tests:
 ```java
 import com.github.vkorobkov.jfixtures.JFixtures;